eldoriarpg/docs/docs/pluginyml/libraries.md

 The JSON file is included in the plugin JAR and can be parsed at runtime to load the additional libraries.

+!!! warning
+    From 1.21 it is no longer possible to load libraries from maven central directly.
+    The easiest way to get around this is by declaring a maven central proxy in your repositories instead of the maven central repository.
+See [here](#proxy-override) for other options

 ## Paper
 Define a custom `PluginLoader` inside your plugin code, for example: